kfechter/LegionY530Ubuntu/README.md

 After the kernel is installed, reboot the laptop.
 Wifi should be working, but if it isnt follow the directions for Realtek Wifi cards underneath the additional notes section

-## 8. Disable AER to prevent log spam
+## 8. Disable AER to prevent log spam (kernel 4.20.10 only)

-After upgrading to kernel 4.20.x, there will be many warnings/errors displayed on boot.
+After upgrading to kernel 4.20.10, there will be many warnings/errors displayed on boot.
 These errors contain the text 'aer' These warnings don't appear affect boot, but are annoying.
 PCIe AER can be disabled, which will prevent these messages.

 run the following command
 ` sudo nano /etc/default/grub`